gokuljs/stealth/README.md

       npm run dev
    ```
  **Note:** Make sure your backend is running at [http://localhost:4000/](http://localhost:4000/).
-Each command is now separated into its own block for clarity.

 **Your frontend is running on [localhost:5173](http://localhost:5173/) and backend on [localhost:4000](http://localhost:4000/).
 Create an account, sign in, and use it.**